Dakota Hanson-Meier Designs

 InDesign

 For this project, I read Maeda’s book and started to think about how I could best redesign it.
-I made a grid to start with and input the text to get a sense of how many pages I would need to design.
-From there, I tried multiple different fonts, kerning, and leading spacing, and column sizes.
-Once I decided on all of these things, I made multiple paragraph styles for the different areas of hierarchy.
-Then, I started to input the imagery throughout the book, adjusted the text as needed, and bolded and italicized certain spots.
-Lastly, I worked on the non-chapter pages, deciding on how those pages should be laid out.
+I first started with a grid and inputting the text to get a sense of how many pages it would be.
+I then tried multiple different fonts, kerning, leading spacing, and column sizes.
+Once I had chosen the best options, I made multiple paragraph styles for all the different types of hierarchy I would need.
+Then, I started to input the imagery throughout the book, adjusting the text as needed.

 Prev Home Next